git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * The key layout is the same one used with Ableton Push
 * Left/Right buttons change the scale (Major, Minor, etc.)
 * Up/Down buttons transpose the note range (pitch) up/down.
+* The played keys are lighting red if global or clip recording (does not work if recording clip is outside of the monitored 8x8 matrix)

+Scene buttons have to following functions:

 * The upper 2 scene buttons change the key layout.
+* The 4th scene button (green) in the play mode activates additional controls in the first pad row.
+First pad toggles sustain.
+Second and third pad are pitch down/up and the following pads switch to different intensities of the modulation wheel.
+You can slide these modulation wheel pads to imitate a modulation wheel.
+* The 5th scene button (amber) in the play mode activates the chords mode.
+This mode allows to play a chord by pressing a single pad.
+The base note is taken from the current scale and increases from left to right.
+The rows from bottom to top contain the following chords: Triads, Dyads (Powerchords), Suspended second (Sus2), Suspended fourth (Sus4), Add sixth (6), Major seventh chord (maj7), Add ninth (9), Add eleventh (11).
+The same octave, scale and base note settings apply as with the play mode.
 * The white scene button toggles between Chromatic and Scale Only mode.
 * The lower 2 scene buttons change the root note of the scale.
-* The played keys are lighting red if global or clip recording (does not work if recording clip is outside of the monitored 8x8 matrix)

 ![Play Mode - Scale](Diagrams/Launchpad/play-mode-scale.png)